-Every organization should have documented expectations of employees known as job descriptions, policies, and procedures.
-Whatever the expectations are known to be, the nurse leader is responsible for making sure that every nursing employee knows these expectations and follows them.
-These expectations are safety valves that permit employees to practice safely and accurately within the organization with diminished health and organizational legal concerns.
+Every organization should have documented expectations of employees known as job descriptions, policies, and or procedures.
+Whatever the expectations are known to be, the nurse administrator is responsible for making sure that every nurse knows these expectations and follows them.
+These expectations are safety valves that permit employees to practice safely and accurately within the organization with diminished health, organizational, and legal concerns.

-Every nurse will experience excessive entropy in the work setting unless there is a determination as to a process that reinforces expected work behaviors.
-The more employee noncompliance to these organizational expectations, the more effort by the nursing administrator is needed/required to slow the entropy process.
+Every nurse will experience excessive entropy in the work setting (including the nurse leader) unless there is a determination as to a process that reinforces expected work behaviors.
+The more employee noncompliance to these organizational expectations, the more effort is needed/required to slow the entropy process.